 In December 2004, we were served with two lawsuits brought in state court in Louisiana on behalf of the Louisiana Department of Health and Hospitals, alleging that Zyprexa caused or contributed to diabetes or high blood-glucose levels, and that we improperly promoted the drug.
 These cases have been removed to federal court and are now part of the MDL proceedings in the Eastern District of New York.
-In these actions, the Department of Health and Hospitals seeks to recover the costs it paid for Zyprexa through Medicaid and other drug-benefit programs, as well as the costs the department alleges it has incurred and will incur to treat Zyprexa-related illnesses.
-We have been served with similar lawsuits filed by the states of Alaska, Connecticut, Mississippi, Montana, New Mexico, Pennsylvania, South Carolina, Utah, and West Virginia in the courts of the respective states.
-The Mississippi, Montana, New Mexico, and West Virginia cases have been removed to federal court and are now part of the MDL proceedings in the Eastern District of New York.
+In these actions, the Department of Health and Hospitals seeks to recover the costs it paid for Zyprexa through Medicaid and other drug-benefit programs, as well as the costs the department alleges it has incurred and will incur to treat

+Zyprexa-related illnesses.
+We have been served with similar lawsuits filed by the states of Alaska, Arkansas, Connecticut, Idaho, Mississippi, Montana, New Mexico, Pennsylvania, South Carolina, Utah, and West Virginia in the courts of the respective states.
+The Connecticut, Louisiana, Mississippi, Montana, New Mexico, and West Virginia cases have been removed to federal court and are now part of the MDL proceedings in the Eastern District of New York.
 The Alaska case was settled in March 2008 for a payment of \$15.0 million, plus terms designed to ensure, subject to certain limitations and conditions, that Alaska is treated as favorably as certain other states that may settle with Lilly in the future over similar claims.
+The Pennsylvania and South Carolina cases have been scheduled for trial in August 2009.

 In 2005, two lawsuits were filed in the Eastern District of New York purporting to be nationwide class actions on behalf of all consumers and third-party payors, excluding governmental entities, which have made or will make payments for their members or insured patients being prescribed Zyprexa.
 These actions have now been consolidated into a single lawsuit, which is brought under certain state consumer protection statutes, the federal civil RICO statute, and common law theories, seeking a refund of the cost of Zyprexa, treble damages, punitive damages, and attorneys' fees.
 Two additional lawsuits were filed in the Eastern District of New York in 2006 on similar grounds.
+In July 2008, Judge Weinstein circulated a discussion draft opinion indicating that he will likely certify a class consisting of third-party payors, excluding governmental entities, and that he will likely not certify a class of individual consumers.
+The draft opinion indicates that the decision would be immediately appealable.
+We disagree that such a class can be appropriately certified and intend to appeal this point, should Judge Weinstein certify such a class.
 In 2007, The Pennsylvania Employees Trust Fund brought claims in state court in Pennsylvania as insurer of Pennsylvania state employees, who were prescribed Zyprexa on similar grounds as described in the New York cases.
 As with the product liability suits, these lawsuits allege that we inadequately tested for and warned about side effects of Zyprexa and improperly promoted the drug.